Stade Francis-Le Blé

-Stade Francis-Le Blé is a multi-use stadium in Brest, France.
+The Stade Francis-Le Blé, formerly known as the Stade de l'Armoricaine, is a multi-use stadium in Brest, France.
 It is currently used mostly for football matches and is the home stadium of Stade Brestois 29.
-The stadium is able to hold 15,931 spectators.
+The stadium is able to hold 15,220 spectators.
 The stadium is named for Francis Le Blé, former mayor of Brest who died in 1982.

+The stadium is classified as a Category 2 stadium by UEFA, making it unable to host UEFA Champions League matches for the club.